Ashwini-Rao/ExposingModelAsAPI/README.md

 # R Packages and Client Softwares
  - randomForest: R package used for taining the titanic problem using random forest algorithm.
 Check the **[random forest R Documentation](https://www.rdocumentation.org/packages/randomForest/versions/4.6-14/topics/randomForest)** for more details
  - caret: R package used for plotting Confusion Matrix to evaluate model performance.
-Check the **[caret R Documentation](https://www.rdocumentation.org/packages/caret)** for more details.
+Check the **[caret R Documentation](https://www.rdocumentation.org/packages/caret)** for more details
  - plumber: R package to create REST APIs.
 Check the **[rplumber Documentation](https://www.rplumber.io/)** for more details
  - Postman: API Development Tool used for REST API validation.
 Check the **[Postman](https://www.getpostman.com/)** website for more details
  - curl: Command line tool used for REST API validation.
 Check the **[curl](https://curl.haxx.se/)** website for more details